enricomoresco/Software-and-Computing-Repository/README.md

 ### third step: launch the simulation

-Then and only then the user will lauch the simulation compiling [cfd.py](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/master/cfd.py).
+Then and only then the user will lauch the simulation compiling [cfd.py](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/main/cfd.py).

 _python cfd.py_

-The program will ask you to insert the name of the IC_folder,

-_Enter the name of the IC folder_

-you will insert it, for example [IC_case1](https://github.com/enricomoresco/Software-and-Computing-Repository/blob/master/IC_case1) costitute an example case with uniform wind

-_Enter the name of the IC folder IC_case1_

-and the simulation will run, when it will be complete will tell you

-_simulation completed_

-then you'll be ready for the fourth step

 ### fourth step: print your graphics